An introduction to pipelined proving

 Potential complications

-I can sense your next question: what happens if Alice never proves her blob-transaction ?
+I can sense your next question: what happens if Alice never proves her blob-transaction?

 Bob won’t be able to generate a proof that is based on the correct initial state.

 First of all, Bob knows the contract’s code.
-Hence Bob can execute Alice’s blob-transaction.
+Hence, Bob can execute Alice’s blob-transaction.
 If Bob can execute the blob-transaction, then Bob can actually… prove that transaction.
 Nothing prevents Bob from proving for Alice.

 No more proving, just blobs: benefits of ZK with normal blockchain affordances.

-But wait a minute… What happens if Alice’s blob-transaction is not provable ?
+But wait a minute… What happens if Alice’s blob-transaction is not provable?

-But in order to prevent an increasing lag between blobs and proofs transactions, one solution is to batch blob-transactions together and prove consecutive state changes within one proof.
+However, in order to prevent an increasing lag between blobs and proofs transactions, one solution is to batch blob-transactions together and prove consecutive state changes within one proof.

 However, waiting for timeouts increases the backlog of unproved transactions, slowing finality.
 The good news is that with proper fee incentives and ZK recursion, we can catch up during favorable intervals.

-How does it work in practice ?
+How does it work in practice?

 Delayed proving is very useful in VibeCheck’s case.
-ZK proving is heavily resource-consuming, and users might not want to wait +5min to prove that they were actually vibing.
+ZK proving is heavily resource-consuming, and users might not want to wait +5 minutes to prove that they were actually vibing.

 Wrapping it all up

 Off-chain execution with onchain verification comes with downsides that delayed proving harmoniously solves: robust soft-finality and flexible post-proving mixed with high throughput.
-With Hylé, users and applications will benefit from the scalability, privacy and flexibility provided by provable applications, without the hassle of working with a complicated ZK stack.
+With Hylé, users and applications will benefit from the scalability, privacy, and flexibility provided by provable applications without the hassle of working with a complicated ZK stack.
 All of the fun, none of the hassle.